socketsupply/sockets.sh/src/docs/desktop.md

 **&larr; Return** `Promise<void>`

-Operator Framework provides a minimalist DSL that makes it easy to create cross platform native system and context menus.
+Socket SDK provides a minimalist DSL that makes it easy to create cross platform native system and context menus.

 Menus are created at run time.
 They can be created from either the Main or